-This Report details only a small selection of the recent research achievements of SCRI, BioSS and MRS Ltd, briefly describes the commercial rôles and successes of MRS Ltd, and summarises the important linking rôle of SSCR.
+This Report details a small selection of the recent research achievements of SCRI, BioSS, and MRS Ltd, briefly describes the commercial rôles and successes of MRS Ltd, and summarises the important linking rôle of SSCR.
 Significant advances continue to be made in both fundamental and strategic science, with contributions to the protection and understanding of the environment.
-In the past years, SCRI has contributed to the debate on genetically modified crops, providing independent and unbiased information on this important subject.
-Discoveries are reported of direct and indirect benefit to agriculture, horticulture, forestry, land management and biotechnology.
-Dedicated and talented scientific and support staff in the Institute, BioSS, and MRS Ltd, account for our stature, successes and delivery of achievements.
+SCRI contributes to the debate on genetically modified crops, providing independent and unbiased information on this important subject.
+Discoveries are reported of direct and indirect benefit to agriculture, horticulture, forestry, land management, and biotechnology.
+Dedicated and talented scientific and support staff in the Institute, BioSS, and MRS Ltd, account for our stature, successes, and delivery of achievements.